durrantmm/mustache/docs/manual.md

 `extended_3p` is a boolean True/False column that indicates whether or not the local assembly was able to extend the 3' flank.

+Again, this is an experimental command, but it may be of use to the user.

 [Back to main page](../README.md)